A broken leg, a cup of coffee, a Danish, a cell phone, and a teddy bear.

 “Huh.
 That part is so generous of them,” Donna said with a sneer.

 “What about the guy who sideswiped you?
 Wouldn’t his insurance cover the rest?
 Or maybe all of it?”

 “It was a sideswipe-and-run.
 The van that hit me just kept going like nothing had happened.
 There were some witnesses behind me who stopped, called 9-1-1, and helped stop the bleeding.
-They saw a light tan van, but by the time they realized what had happened they couldn’t read the license plate number.”
+They saw a light tan van, but by the time they realized what had happened it was long gone, so no one had read the license plate number.”